Tagged: Randy Thornhill

 Yesterday they were saying: “Obama POTUS is the account with most followers on Twitter.”
 Today…

-…they say: “What’s that new President who thinks like tweeting?!”
+…they say: “What’s that President who thinks like tweeting?!”

 How does he have time for a radio show, golf, touring AND doing all these interviews?!
 Heck, we’re not complaining!
-(Nights with Alice) [About Night with Alice: ”Top-notch classic rock radio show hosted by THE Alice Cooper.
-Check out the website to find a station near you!”]
+(Nights with Alice) [About Night with Alice: ”Top-notch classic rock radio show hosted by THE Alice Cooper”]

 Tourists disappointed as strike closes Eiffel Tower for second day.